Karl Barry Sharpless

-Karl Barry Sharpless (born April 28, 1941) is an American chemist and a two-time Nobel laureate in Chemistry known for his work on stereoselective reactions and click chemistry.
+Karl Barry Sharpless (born April 28, 1941) is an American stereochemist.
+He is a two-time Nobel laureate in chemistry, known for his work on stereoselective reactions and click chemistry.

 Sharpless was awarded half of the 2001 Nobel Prize in Chemistry "for his work on chirally catalysed oxidation reactions", and one third of the 2022 prize, jointly with Carolyn R. Bertozzi and Morten P. Meldal, "for the development of click chemistry and bioorthogonal chemistry".
-Sharpless is the fifth person (in addition to two organizations), to have twice been awarded a Nobel prize, along with Marie Curie, John Bardeen, Linus Pauling and Frederick Sanger, and the third to have been awarded two prizes in the same discipline (after Bardeen and Sanger).
+Sharpless is the fifth person (in addition to two organizations) to have twice been awarded a Nobel prize, along with Marie Curie, John Bardeen, Linus Pauling and Frederick Sanger, and the third to have been awarded two prizes in the same discipline (after Bardeen and Sanger).

 Early life and education

 Sharpless was born April 28, 1941, in Philadelphia, Pennsylvania.
 His childhood was filled with summers at his family cottage on the Manasquan River in New Jersey.
 This is where Sharpless developed a love for fishing that he would continue throughout his life, spending summers in college working on fishing boats.
-He graduated from Friends' Central School in 1959, and continued his studies at Dartmouth College, earning an A.B. in 1963.
+He graduated from Friends' Central School in 1959, and continued his studies at Dartmouth College, earning an A.B. degree in 1963.
 Sharpless originally planned to attend medical school after his undergraduate degree, but his research professor convinced him to continue his education in chemistry.
-He earned his Ph.D. in Organic Chemistry from Stanford University in 1968 under Eugene van Tamelen.
+He earned his Ph.D. in organic chemistry from Stanford University in 1968 under Eugene van Tamelen.
 He continued post-doctoral work at Stanford University (1968–1969) with James P. Collman, working on organometallic chemistry.
 Sharpless then moved to Harvard University (1969–1970), studying enzymology in Konrad E. Bloch's lab.

 Academic career

 Sharpless was a professor at the Massachusetts Institute of Technology (1970–1977, 1980–1990) and Stanford University (1977–1980).
 While at Stanford, Sharpless discovered Sharpless asymmetric epoxidation, which was used to make (+)-disparlure.
+As of 2023, Sharpless led a laboratory at Scripps Research.

 Research

 Sharpless developed stereoselective oxidation reactions, and showed that the formation of an inhibitor with femtomolar potency can be catalyzed by the enzyme acetylcholinesterase, beginning with an azide and an alkyne.
 He discovered several chemical reactions which have transformed asymmetric synthesis from science fiction to the relatively routine, including aminohydroxylation, dihydroxylation, and the Sharpless asymmetric epoxidation.

 In 2001 he was awarded a half-share of the Nobel Prize in Chemistry for his work on chirally catalyzed oxidation reactions (Sharpless epoxidation, Sharpless asymmetric dihydroxylation, Sharpless oxyamination).
 The other half of the year's Prize was shared between William S. Knowles and Ryōji Noyori (for their work on stereoselective hydrogenation).

-The term "click chemistry" was coined by Sharpless in 1998, and was first fully described by Sharpless, Hartmuth Kolb, and M.G.
+The term "click chemistry" was coined by Sharpless around the year 2000, and was first fully described by Sharpless, Hartmuth Kolb, and M.G.
 Finn at The Scripps Research Institute in 2001.
 This involves a set of highly selective, exothermic reactions which occur under mild conditions; the most successful example is the azide alkyne Huisgen cycloaddition to form 1,2,3-triazoles.

-As of 2024, Sharpless has an h-index of 180 according to Google Scholar and of 124 according to Scopus.
+As of 2024, Sharpless has an h-index of 130 according to Scopus.